Tips & Tricks for Foam Pumpkin Carving

 Every Halloween I enjoy pulling out my collection of faux Pumpkins as they each have quite the unique history.
 Don’t be scared, they look more difficult than they really are.
 There is no limit to what you can put on your pumpkin so let me guide you with some of my tips and tricks for foam pumpkin carving.

 In 2016 I won second prize in Instructables.com Halloween Contest for this zippered Pumpkin.
-The prize was a great Pumpking Carving Dremel just made for this task.
+The prize was a great Pumpking Carving Dremel tool just made for this task.
 Thank you so much!

 The Basic Concept of Foam Carving: